 When you change your lock, you choose an entirely new lock system to replace your old one.
 Customize your security with a new lock system that fits the look of your property, all while keeping everything secure.
 But how often should you change locks?

 We at Ernie’s Lock Company know the importance of keeping your family, possessions or business safe.
 Below you’ll find our recommendations of when to change your locks.
 Plan for life’s surprises and prepare for when you may need to replace door locks.
+When it’s time, contact us for help when you’re unsure how to change the locks on your house.

 Changing Locks on a New House or Property